Summary

 • Discounts due to their organization’s participation in a member scheme (their institution may in fact cover the cost of publishing OA through these arrangements)

-We work with our customers to establish prices and sales deals that are fair and sustainable for all.
+We work with our customers to establish prices and partnerships that are fair and sustainable for all.

 • Our open access memberships allow institutions to manage the administration of open access more efficiently.